fuglaro/Thumby-Website/docs/Blockly/Working-With-Fonts.md

 ### Example Custom Fonts

-Here are some example fonts you can open in the Bitmap Builder with the **IMAGE** button, so you can then customise it:
+Here are some example fonts you can download then open in the Bitmap Builder with the **IMAGE** button, so you can then customise it:

 ![Thumby Auri 3x3 Font](../images/Auri3x3Font.png)
 (Community member Auri's teeeny tiny 3x3 font)